 I brought a mini sewing machine, but it is not making stitches.
 I thought it may be because of the needle.
 I changed it, but still no result.

 Mini sewing machines are notorious for breaking easily.
 Buy a real sewing machine at an estate or yard sale.
 They are inexpensive and the older ones made of metal are better.

 There are many brands on the market today and it is hard to narrow down your problem and help you out.
 However, here are a few things that can be checked to see if you can get this to work again.
 You need to make sure the machine is threaded correctly to start off with.
 Next, check the feed dog of the machine and make sure it is moving up and down and feeding the material when in use.
-Now check the bobbin area and make sure it is free and clear of old thread and dirt.
-You can now check the belts on the machine to make sure they are working correctly.
-Last step would be to clean the machine really good and apply a small amount of oil.

 These little machines seem to have a lot of problems so it is best to keep a 'repair' site in your bookmarks because you will probably need it often.